JNRowe/jnrowe.github.io/articles/rcs.rst

     Initial revision
     =============================================================================

-The command ``rlog`` provides quick access to revision history for files, it accepts multiple files per command line(using normal shell wild-carding) and provides all the information |RCS| has on a file.
-Should you ever need to only know the changes that were made to the current revision you can use the ``-r`` option as in ``rlog -r filename``.
+The command :command:`rlog` provides quick access to revision history for files, it accepts multiple files per command line(using normal shell wild-carding) and provides all the information |RCS| has on a file.
+Should you ever need to only know the changes that were made to the current revision you can use the :option:`-r` option as in ``rlog -r filename``.
 You can also check changes between revisions of files using the command like ``rlog -r1.1,1.2 filename``.

-The ``-r`` option of |RCS| is one of its most powerful, it is available in all the commands and shares the same semantics throughout.
-If ``-r`` is used with ``ci`` it forces a bump, for example ``ci -r1.7 filename`` will force |RCS| to check in filename as revision 1.7.
-Used with ``co`` you can pull any revision of the file from |RCS| history.
-Used with ``rcsdiff`` you can create a diff between any revision under |RCS|, for example ``rcsdiff -r1.1,1.8 -u filename`` will output a unified context diff of the changes from revision 1.1 to 1.8.
+The :option:`-r` option of |RCS| is one of its most powerful, it is available in all the commands and shares the same semantics throughout.
+If :option:`-r` is used with :command:`ci` it forces a bump, for example ``ci -r1.7 filename`` will force |RCS| to check in filename as revision 1.7.
+Used with :command:`co` you can pull any revision of the file from |RCS| history.
+Used with :command:`rcsdiff` you can create a diff between any revision under |RCS|, for example ``rcsdiff -r1.1,1.8 -u filename`` will output a unified context diff of the changes from revision
+1.1 to 1.8.

 |RCS| really is that simple to use, it does have many more options that are not